 And all this in a somewhat stale scene that just does not produce a lot of good material anymore.
 Of course, forever apart from the dominating age-old rock grandpas that soon will have a heart attack on stage (or elsewhere, if they fool around…).

 The hammer is that the first track Love Bites (So Do I) won Halestorm the Grammy Award for Best Hard Rock/Metal Performance in February 2013.
 And for good reason.
 This is very good, very typical Lzzy at her very best, some pandemonium included.

 Mz.
-Hyde is a funny/aggressive tale of – what? – a split personality of a someone with a monster in her closet?
+Hyde is a funny/aggressive tale of – what? – a split personality of someone with a monster in her closet?
+“Welcome to the nightmare in my head” – stellar.
 Well, I like it, specifically the fact that she sings the good and evil parts with a different intonation.
 Just perfect.

 Break In and Rock Show handle the thorny relationship with a band and their fan community, specifically during shows.
 Well done and I like Rock Show with the soft start, scaling up to a superbly played, intense end that is very well executed.

 Last, but not least Private Parts in the bonus tracks – if you have them – is one of their best, but also kind of the odd piece out – linking directly to Beautiful with You and In your Room.

 The Strange Case of … showcases the outstanding work of the band overall, very good drum contribution and – of course – the stellar guitar work with excellent riffs and solos.
 Lzzy Hale for sure kicks up a helluva storm, albeit of a darker, more thoughtful kind this time.
 But – what can I say – still a typical Halestorm album.
 And this time you get soft and hard, hot and cold in one absolutely juicy rock-filled rocking roller coaster.
 Well done.

 As a last note, I am hearing that by the end of 2014 a new album comes out.
 I am looking forward to it.